-Article 61 of of the 63 Articles of Magna Carta is the Lawful and peaceful mechanism for the people if the country is under threat.
-The people must alert the Barons, who must agree and elect 25 respected protectors of the Realm, who are bound to petition (alert in writing) the Monarch of the treason’s and transgressions, and then allow 40 days for the Monarch to respond and remedy the treason, or, the Law of Article 61 will be invoked against the monarch/government by royal constitutional protocols.
+Article 61 of the 63 Articles of Magna Carta 1215 is the Lawful and peaceful mechanism for the people of a country if you are under threat.
+Constitutionally, the people must alert the Barons, who must all agree to elect 25 respected protectors of the Realm, who are then bound to petition (alert in writing) the Monarch, about the treason’s and transgressions, and then, constitutionally, allow 40 days for the Monarch to respond and remedy the treason, OR, the Law of Article 61 will be invoked against the monarch/government by royal constitutional protocols.
 (Explanatory notes are in brackets).

 On Monday the 15th, John set seal to the demands presented to him by the barons, accepting every one of their “Articles,” with the additional “Forma Securitatis” or executive clause, vesting in twenty-five of their number full authority to constrain King John by force to observe its provisions.
 Right to Rebel That “full authority to constrain … by force” is one of the key features of Magna Carta: our right to rebel should the government of the day be operating outside it’s lawful authority”.